Takaful - Islamic insurance

 A March 2019 report from TheCityUK, focusing on the opportunities for the UK and Turkey to cooperate on scaling Islamic finance through FinTech.
 The report includes a number of practical case studies and insights into FinTech for Islamic finance.

 An annual survey of consumer uptake and perception of Islamic banking products and services in the United Arab Emirates (UAE), carried out by Emirates Islamic.
-The 2019 survey found that three out of five (60%) of the consumers surveyed currently have an Islamic banking product, up from 55% in 2018 and 47% when the index was launched in 2015.
+The 2020 survey found a small reduction in the overall penetration and customer intention to subscribe for both conventional and Islamic products compared with 2019.

 Databases, portals and other resources